Thousands of internet users from around the world have viewed the visual puzzle since it was posted on Twitter.

 If so, what number? pic.twitter.com/wUK0HBXQZF

 Chances are, the number 2 jumped out to you almost immediately.
 Maybe you were also able to make out a "528" or "4528" without straining your eyes much.
-Many said the number is "45283" while some others claimed it saw the number as "15283."
+Many said the number is "45283" while some others claimed they saw the number as "15283."
 The correct answer, as it turns out, is seven digits long.
 Closer inspection reveals that the number is "3452839," a fact that baffled many Twitter users who weren't able to make out more than 3 digits within the swirly circle.

 "45 283... and what's the catch?
 Should I book an appointment with my GP?" asked @PhilippeAuclair.
 "3452839.
 Can some people actually not see the end numbers even when it’s pointed out to them?" tweeted @NickEd82.
 "3452839.
 Strangely, this is also the telephone number of an Islington flat where Arthur Dent went to a fancy dress party and met a very nice young woman whom he totally blew it with..." commented @citysleuth.
 "Funnily enough, when I click on reply and it gives me a thumbnail, it's much clearer.
 Because it’s not moving, I guess?
 Anyway, 3452839 BUT 528 was clear, 45283 was more visible in some lighting than others, and the 3 & 9 at the ends were hard to see at all," tweeted @chronicleflask.